 To understand the end of Scripture, we must first understand the beginning of Scripture.
 To do so, I will present a few Old Testament passages and then offer comments.

-Jeremiah 16:14-21 TLV “Therefore, the days are quickly coming,” declares Adonai, “when it will no longer be said.
-‘As Adonai lives, who brought up the children of Israel out of the land of Egypt.’
-15 Rather, ‘As Adonai lives, who brought up the children of Israel from the land of the north and from all the lands where He had banished them.’
-So I will bring them back into their land that I gave to their fathers.
-16 “Behold, I will send for many fishers,” says Adonai, “and they will fish for them.
-After that, I will send for many hunters, and they will hunt them down from every mountain and from every hill, and out of the clefts of the rocks.
-17 For My eyes are on all their ways.
-They are not hidden from My face, nor is their iniquity concealed from My eyes.
-18 First I will repay them double for their iniquity and their sin, because they have profaned My land, and they have filled My possession with the carcasses of their vile things and their abominations.”
-19 Adonai, my strength, my stronghold, my refuge in the day of affliction, to You will the nations come from the ends of the earth and say: “Our fathers have inherited nothing but lies, futility and useless things.”
-20 Will man make gods for himself?
-Yet they are not gods.
-21 “So I will surely make them know— this time I make them know My hand and My might— they will know that My Name is Adonai.”
+Jeremiah 16:14-21 “Therefore, behold, the days come, saith the Lord, that it shall no more be said, The Lord liveth, that brought up the children of Israel out of the land of Egypt; 15 but, The Lord liveth, that brought up the children of Israel from the land of the north, and from all the lands whither he had driven them: and I will bring them again into their land that I gave unto their fathers.
+16 Behold, I will send for many fishers, saith the Lord, and they shall fish them; and after will I send for many hunters, and they shall hunt them from every mountain, and from every hill, and out of the holes of the rocks.
+17 For mine eyes are upon all their ways: they are not hid from my face, neither is their iniquity hid from mine eyes.
+18 And first I will recompense their iniquity and their sin double; because they have defiled my land, they have filled mine inheritance with the carcases of their detestable and abominable things.
+19 O Lord, my strength, and my fortress,

-Jeremiah 30:1-3 TLV “The word came to Jeremiah from Adonai, saying: thus says Adonai, the God of Israel: “Write all the words that I have spoken to you in a scroll.
-For behold, the days are coming,” declares Adonai, “when I will return My people Israel and Judah from exile,” declares Adonai.
-“I will bring them back to the land that I gave to their fathers, and they will possess it.”
+Jeremiah 30:1-3 “The word that came to Jeremiah from the Lord, saying, 2 Thus speaketh the Lord God of Israel, saying, Write thee all the words that I have spoken unto thee in a book.
+3 For, lo, the days come, saith the Lord, that I will bring again the captivity of my people Israel and Judah, saith the Lord: and I will cause them to return to the land that I gave to their fathers, and they shall possess it.”

-Jeremiah 32:36-44 TLV “Now therefore thus says Adonai, the God of Israel, concerning this city, about which you say, “It is handed over to the king of Babylon by the sword, famine, and pestilence.
-37 “See, I will gather them out of all the countries, where I have driven them in My anger, My fury, and great wrath, and I will bring them back to this place and cause them to dwell securely.
-38 They will be My people, and I will be their God.
-39 I will give them one heart and one way, so they may fear Me forever; for their good and for their children after them.
-40 I will make an everlasting covenant with them: I will never turn away from doing good for them.
-I will put My fear in their hearts, so that they will not depart from Me.
-41 “Yes, I will delight in doing good for them, and with all My heart and all My soul I will in truth plant them in this land.”
-42 For thus says Adonai: “Just as I have brought all this great evil on this people, so I will bring on them all the good that I have promised them.
-43 So fields will be bought in this land, about which you are saying: ‘It will be a desolation, without man or beast; it is handed over to the Chaldeans.’
-44 Men will buy fields for money and sign and seal the deeds and call witnesses in the land of Benjamin and in the areas around Jerusalem, and in the towns of Judah, in the towns of the hill-country, in the towns of the foothills, and in the cities of the South—because I will bring them back from exile.”
-It is a declaration of Adonai.”
+Jeremiah 32:36-44 “And now therefore thus saith the Lord, the God of Israel, concerning this city, whereof ye say, It shall be delivered into the hand of the king of Babylon by the sword, and by the famine, and by the pestilence; 37 behold, I will gather them out of all countries, whither I have driven them in mine anger, and in my fury, and in great wrath; and I will bring them again unto this place, and I will cause them to dwell safely: 38 and they shall be my people, and I will be their God: 39 and I will give them one heart, and one way, that they may fear me for ever, for the good of them, and of their children after them: 40 and I will make an everlasting covenant with them, that I will not turn away from them, to do them good; but I will put my fear in their hearts, that they shall not depart from me.
+41 Yea, I will rejoice over them to do them good, and I will plant them in this land assuredly with my whole heart and with my whole soul.
+42 For thus saith the Lord; Like as I have brought all this great evil upon this people, so will I bring upon them all the good that I have promised them.
+43 And fields shall be bought in this land, whereof ye say, It is desolate without man or beast; it is given into the hand of the Chaldeans.
+44 Men shall buy fields for money, and subscribe evidences, and seal them, and take witnesses in the land of Benjamin, and in the places about Jerusalem, and in the cities of Judah, and in the cities of the mountains, and in the cities of the valley, and in the cities of the south: for I will cause their captivity to return, saith the Lord.”

 There are several other Scriptures I could have shared.
-Also worth mentioning are Amos 9:11-15, Micah chapter four, Zechariah chapter eight, and several portions of Ezekiel.
+Also worth mentioning are Amos 9:11-15, Micah 4, Zechariah 8, and several portions of Ezekiel.
 First Samuel 15:29 says the eternal God of Israel.
 Isaiah chapter two tells us that the Lord reigns from Zion, chapter eleven foretells of the root of Jesse (Jesus), who will recover the land of Israel.
 Isaiah fourteen says the Lord will restore Israel.
 The point is God established a covenant with Israel; it began in Genesis chapter twelve, and it stands to this day.
 God is not a covenant breaker nor a transferer.
 The Church has not replaced Israel.
 In Romans chapters nine through eleven, Paul said that God still has a covenant with Israel and that we have been grafted into Israel.
-Jews who receive Messiah do not convert to Christianity; they do not throw off their Judaism – in the Messiah, they give full expression to their Judaism.
+Jews who receive the Messiah do not convert to Christianity; they do not throw off their Judaism – in the Messiah, they give full expression to their Judaism.

 I want to allow Scripture to speak for itself.
 Jesus is the Jewish Messiah.
-Jesus is the hope of the believer, He is the cornerstone of the Church, and Jesus is coming again.
-He is coming again to Jerusalem to defeat Israel’s enemies, save His people and establish His Kingdom.
+Jesus is the hope of the believer; He is the cornerstone of the Church, and Jesus is coming again.
+He is coming again to Jerusalem to defeat Israel’s enemies, save His people, and establish His Kingdom.
 The promise began with Israel, and it will culminate with Israel, and as a Christian, I stand with the Jewish people and for the nation of Israel.

 If God was done with the Jews and Israel, explain the continued persecution and absolute hatred for the Jews after the time of Jesus.
 If the nation of Israel didn’t matter to God, explain 1948; if Jerusalem and Zion are no longer His places of rule and where the Word comes forth, explain 1967.
 The God of Israel of the Old Testament is still God in Israel today.
-I don’t view Scripture as Old and New Testament but First Covenant and Renewed Covenant.
+I don’t view Scripture as the Old and New Testaments but as the First Covenant and the Renewed Covenant.
 The New Covenant was prophesied to Israel in Jeremiah 31:33, 32:40, and Ezekiel 11:19, 36:26.
 The book of Revelation is the culmination of that promise.

 Leave a Reply